hyugogirubato/DVDFabExtendedDownload/README.md

 ## Contributing

-Contributions to the DVDFab ExtendDownload script are welcome!
+Contributions to the DVDFab ExtendDownload are welcome!
 Feel free to fork the repository and submit pull requests.
 If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/hyugogirubato/DVDFabExtendDownload/issues) on GitHub.

 ## License